 The monitor panel comes to you factory calibrated for accuracy and should not need to be adjusted.
 In the event that the system does not read accurately, then re-calibration may be necessary.
-The procedure for re-calibration is simple: First, fill the tank to be re-calibrated.
+The procedure for re-calibration is simple: First fill the tank to be re-calibrated.
 Second, using the adjustment tool enclosed in the Owner's Package (or any small flat-bladed screw driver) simultaneously push the button for that tank and rotate the adjustment screw located above the button and behind the face plate counter-clockwise until some of the lights turn off in sequence.
 Then slowly rotate the adjustment screw clockwise until the full light is completely on.
 Repeat this procedure as necessary for the remaining tanks.
 The system is now calibrated properly.

-Connect the other end of the hose to the city water connections on the unit.
-Turn on the water supply and open all of the faucets to clear the lines in the unit.
+Turn the city water supply on for a few seconds in order to clear the line.
+Once the hose has been flushed, turn the supply off.
+Connect the other end of the hose to the city water connections.
+Turn on the water supply and open all of the faucets to clear the air from the lines in the unit.
 Once air pockets have been purged from the water lines and water flows freely, close all of the faucets.
 The city water supply is under pressure, therefore the water pump is not necessary when connected to city water.
 Once the city water fill valve is opened, water is supplied to the fresh water system including the hot water heater, faucets, and stool.
 To disconnect from the city water supply, close the valve and remove the hose from the city water supply.
 Disconnect the hose from the city water connection and store the hose in the water compartment.